 Bunion Care & Treatment in North Texas

 A bony bump that forms on the joint at the bottom of the big toe is known as a Bunion.
-It is a symptom of a progressive bone disorder.
-Bunion is caused as a result of a structural problem of the bone of the foot and toes joint.
+A bunion is the result of a structural problem of the bone of the foot and toes joint.

-Some of the bones in the front part of the foot move out of place resulting in the improper lining of the feet.
-The tip of the big to get stuck out and pulled towards the smaller toes.
+Some of the bones in the front part of the foot move out of place resulting in the improper alignment of the feet.

 The exact cause of Bunion is unknown.
 However, there are many factors that lead to the development of the condition.
 These include: